Azure/iot-identity-service/docs/socket-throttling.md

 # Socket Throttling

 Each of the services' sockets implement a throttling mechanism to prevent a malicious process from making continuous requests and denying service to other processes.
-This throttling mechanism limits each UNIX user to making 10 simultaneous requests per socket.
+This throttling mechanism limits each caller to making 10 simultaneous requests per socket.
+Each caller is identified by its UID, so two processes sharing the same UNIX user will be throttled together.

 If requests on a socket exceed this limit, a service will deny all further requests on its socket until the number of in-progress requests falls below 10.
 When a service denies a request, it closes the socket connection without sending a reply; this will be reported as an OS-level error (not an HTTP API error) to the caller.
 It is always the caller's responsibility to retry a request that failed due to throttling.